chardma3/hardman-photo/README.md

 # Technologies

-The website is designed using following technologies:
+The website is designed using the following technologies:

 #### Languages used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)